jhyv/weather-app/readme.md

 ## Design Implementation

-In the designing the app I focused on what makes Japan known in the world which is "The Land of The Rising Sun".
+In designing the app I focused on what makes Japan known in the world which is "The Land of The Rising Sun".
 I also used three colors which are red, black and white for simplicity.
 The white and red color represents Japan and the black and red represent the city nights in japan.

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>